For founders and product teams

 Idea validation is step one.

 Validation tells you whether to build.
 PMF measurement tells you whether what you built is working.
-Once you've launched, the Sean Ellis test - "How disappointed would you be if you could no longer use this?" - tells you if you've hit product market fit.
+Once you have launched, the Sean Ellis test - "How disappointed would you be if you could no longer use this?" - tells you if you have hit product market fit.

 1